WHAT'S HAPPENING AT NHSSA

 NHSSA is constantly working in the community to help families through the housing cycle.
 We love highlighting those success stories, plus we want to keep you up to date with the latest housing industry news.

-The next First Time Homebuyers classes, which are still being taught online due to the COVID-19 issues, will be held Tuesday, December 8 and Wednesday, December 9.
+The next First Time Homebuyers classes, which are still being taught online due to the COVID-19 issues, will be held Tuesday, May 25 and Wednesday, May 26.
 Classes will run from 6 p.m. to 10 p.m. each evening.
 To earn your certificate you must attend both nights.

 You can register by contacting by phone or email:

 210-533-6673 ext.
 302